-As at the valuation date, for the avoidance of doubt, however, our report is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.
+For the avoidance of doubt, the valuers commentary is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.

 This note is being included to ensure transparency around the market context in which the valuation opinion was prepared.